Skip to content

 What about businesses that have historically had chairs and tables on the Highway prior to the Covid Pandemic?

-A business that had already regularly had chairs and tables on the Highway prior to the introduction of the temporary pavement licence legislation in 2020 have been given grandfather rights and allowed to continue to operate without the necessity to make a new application for a pavement licence under the temporary legislation
+Businesses that already regularly had chairs and tables on the Highway, prior to the introduction of the temporary pavement licence legislation in 2020, were given grandfather rights by Stroud District Council and were allowed to continue to operate without the necessity to make a new application for a pavement licence under the temporary legislation

 What furniture can be permitted by a pavement licence?